wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Package ABI matching

-Packages such as [vLLM](https://docs.vllm.ai/en/latest/index.html) need to be pinned to the PyTorch version they were built against to preserve ABI compatibility.
-This often results in unnecessarily strict pins in package versions, making it impossible to find a satisfactory resolution for an environment involving multiple packages requiring different versions of PyTorch.
+Packages such as [vLLM](https://docs.vllm.ai/en/latest/index.html) need to be pinned to the PyTorch version they were built against to preserve Application Binary Interface (ABI) compatibility.
+This often results in unnecessarily strict pins in package versions, making it impossible to find a satisfactory resolution for an environment involving multiple packages requiring different versions of PyTorch, or resorting to source builds.
 Variant wheels can be used to publish variants of vLLM built against different PyTorch version, therefore enabling upstream to easily provide support for multiple versions simultaneously.

-TODO: fill in when https://github.com/wheelnext/pep_xxx_wheel_variants/issues/87 concludes
+The optional `abi_dependency` extension can be used to build multiple `vllm` variants that are pinned to different PyTorch versions, e.g.:

+- `vllm-0.11.0-...-torch29.wheel` with `abi_dependency :: torch :: 2.9`
+- `vllm-0.11.0-...-torch28.wheel` with `abi_dependency :: torch :: 2.8`
+- `vllm-0.11.0-...-torch27.wheel` with `abi_dependency :: torch :: 2.7`

 ## Specification